 This position is open to any location in the United States.
 Due to COVID-19, Namati remains a remote-first organization for the foreseeable future and until further notice.

 This is a part or full-time position requiring a minimum of 20 hours a week for 4-6 months (we are flexible with start dates).

 Please note at this time we are only able to accept applications from individuals whose fellowship will be paid for through their schooling (e.g. experiential learning for academic credit) or independent fellowship funding (e.g., scholarships, university provided fellowship funding), and we’re unable to make significant changes to the scope of this fellowship based on individual funding requirements.

-As appropriate, we’re happy to work with you and your institution so you can receive academic credit or financial support for this fellowship.
-Simultaneously, we recognize that interested interns/fellows may approach us during the process of actively applying for external sources of funding; due to the high volume of interest in our opportunities we look for our finalists to demonstrate that they can be resourceful and creative in securing funding and will not make excessive requests of our teams for support.
+As appropriate, we’re happy to work with you and your institution so you can receive academic credit for this fellowship.
+While we do recognize that interested interns/fellows may approach us during the process of actively applying for external sources of funding, due to the high volume of interest in our opportunities we look for our finalists to demonstrate that they can be resourceful and creative in securing funding and will not make excessive requests of our teams for support.